Answer these questions before adopting

-In the nonprofit community, the term "fee-for-service" is used to describe various models of earning income in exchange for products or services.
+In the nonprofit community, the term "fee for service" describes various models of earning income in exchange for products or services.
 A fee-for-service nonprofit uses its earnings to support its mission and prioritizes benefit to the community over profits.
 Your organization can grow financial sustainability with a fee-for-service model.

-If you're considering adopting a fee-for-service model for your nonprofit, you're in good company.
+If you are reconsidering adopting a fee-for-service model for your nonprofit, you are in good company.
 In the U.S. alone, nearly three quarters of nonprofit income comes from fees-for-services.
-To make sure fee-for-service is a good fit for your organization, draft a business plan to answer the following questions.
+To make sure fee-for-service is a good fit for your organization, draft a business plan to answer these questions:

-1. Is there market demand for the products or services you're planning to provide?
+1. Is there market demand for your products or services?

-To remain a reliable source of income, a successful fee-for-service model must become — and remain — competitive.
-A market analysis should provide a clear sense of the ways your fee-for-service model will be competitive in the marketplace.
+To remain a reliable source of income, a successful fee-for-service model must become—and remain—competitive.
+A market analysis should provide a clear sense of the ways your fee-for-service model will compete in the marketplace.

 Also consider if the product or service is of a quality you want associated with your nonprofit and to whom your organization will sell the product or service.
 Will you be selling to regular donors, who could become annoyed at being asked to donate as well as buy goods?
 Or will you sell to the public market of nonprofits and charities?
-Can you really make money by selling a product that's likely available elsewhere?
+Can you really make money by selling a product that is likely available elsewhere?
 Why would people who have no relationship with your nonprofit buy your product or service?

 2. Do you have a sustainable fee structure?

-Fee structures for fee-for-service models typically fit into one of the following categories:
+Fee structures for fee-for-service models typically fit into one of these categories: